 This is also some sort of the last solution, as the other guests will be able to watch, and a dirty diaper is not something everyone enjoys watching.

 No. 6: Be polite, and ask for help

-The times we have been flying with a child, our seatmates are very chatty and always want to make best friends with the little child.
+The times we have been flying with a child, our seatmates are very chatty and generally love interacting with the little child.

 You might also want to tell the person, that you are politely asking to help you by standing up, that you are not using their seat, but your own.
 You just need the extra space to be able to change the diaper.

 I don’t think you should be doing this with a toddler.
 Only do this with babies.

 The airplane will most definitely have a toilet, and some, but not all, has a toilet-seat cover to fold down over the toilet.
 This makes for a flat surface to change the little one.

 And you are near water, to wash your hands and to save you from “accidents”.
 No matter if the plane would include baby changing facilities or not, I would go for the bathroom option.

 I need to be very near an opportunity to wash my hands.
 Otherwise, I feel dirty all day.